dmerand/donald.merand.org/_posts/2012-06-02-i-made-some-hipchat-utilities.md

 For example, when you upload a file it's stored at Amazon (S3), and is available forever, no matter what your client.
 That is rad.
 There are clients for any conceivable device, especially considering that there's XMPP/Jabber integration, so you could even use your favorite chat client to connect in that way.
 As a bonus, the search is good, which you'd expect except that all other clients have non-existent or crappy search.
 That's just a few examples, but in short there are no barriers to getting in contact with people and sharing stuff, which makes it ideal for distributed teams.

 Also, there's a API for it, which I love.
 I love it so much that I wrote *two* different interfaces to it.
-I wrote [FMHipChat] for posting from FileMaker, and I wrote a [HipChat CLI] (command line) client as well, mostly because I didn't notice that [there already was one](https://github.com/hipchat/hipchat-cli).
+I wrote [FMHipChat] for posting from FileMaker, and I wrote a [HipChat CLI][HipChatCLI] (command line) client as well, mostly because I didn't notice that [there already was one](https://github.com/hipchat/hipchat-cli).